Wind turbine rotor blades use lift to extract kinetic energy from the wind.

 This pressure difference, causing lower pressure on one side of the blade (or wing) is created by the air flow having to travel further on one side of the blade than the other.
-The side that requires air to travel further effectively stretches out the air (making the air less dense on that side, lowering air pressure, causing the vacuum cleaner pulling effect on that side).
+The side that requires air to travel further effectively stretches out the air (making the air less dense on that side, lowering air pressure, causing the vacuum cleaner effect pulling on that side).

-Wing tip speeds may be less noticable for larger wind turbines at a distance, which may appear to be turning slowly but actually have a fast wing tip speed (if you could zoom in to a wing tip).
+Wing tip speeds may be less noticable for larger wind turbines at a distance, which may appear to be turning slowly but actually have a very fast wing tip speed (if you could zoom in to a wing tip).

 It is not possible to extract all of the kinetic energy of the wind, because that would stop the wind (which would stop the wind generator from working).